jinglescode/time-series-forecasting-pytorch/README.md

 }
 ```

 Over the course of this project, we will continue adding new code blocks to the **project.py** file.
 By the time you reach the end of the tutorial, you should have a fully functional LSTM machine learning model to predict stock market price movements, all in a single Python script.
-You can also download the end-to-end code for [project.py](https://github.com/jinglescode/time-series-forecasting-pytorch/blob/main/project.py).
+Please feel free to compare your **project.py** with the [official copy](https://github.com/jinglescode/time-series-forecasting-pytorch/blob/main/project.py) if you would like to have a "sanity check" anytime during the project.

 ## Data preparation: acquiring financial market data from Alpha Vantage

 In this project, we will train an LSTM model to predict stock price movements.
 Before we can build the "crystal ball" to predict the future, we need historical stock price data to train our deep learning model.
 To this end, we will query the Alpha Vantage stock data API via a [popular Python wrapper](https://github.com/RomelTorres/alpha_vantage).
 For this project, we will obtain over 20 years of daily close prices for IBM from November 1999 to April 29, 2021.

 ![historical prices](static/figure01-history-price.png)

+Append the following code block to your **project.py** file.
+If you re-run the file now, it should generate a graph similar to above thanks to the powerful `matplotlib` library.

 <details>
 <summary>View codes</summary>